mpnally/Terrifically-Simple-JSON/README.md

     }
 }
 ```
-This pattern can be used for dates, like this:
+This longer pattern can be used for dates, like this:
 ```JSON
 {
  "_id": "http://martin-nally.name#",